-In this article we will look into the best way to store time-based data and use it with gnuplot.
+In this article we will look into the best way to store time-based data and

 The first thing to realize is that we should specify a timezone when specifying dates and times (“datetimes”).
 To prevent calculations, I tend to use datetimes in UTC.

 Next on how to store those.
 Personally I am a great fan of text-based data, because it is human-readable.
 Expressing dates can be ambiguous.
 Therefore I prefer to stick to ISO 8601 combined date and time format.

 Using e.g. Python, we can accomplish that as follows.